COVID-19 Vaccine Information

 SwedishAmerican is now administering the COVID-19 vaccine at all primary, pediatric, employer-based and immediate care clinics in our health system.
 The COVID-19 vaccine is proven to be safe and effective and the best way to prevent patients from contracting the disease.

 The FDA has granted full approval for Pfizer-BioNTech COVID-19 vaccine for individuals 16 years of age and older.
-The vaccine continues to be available under emergency use authorization (EUA) for individuals 5 through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.
+The vaccine continues to be available under emergency use authorization (EUA) for infants beginning at 6 months of age through individuals 15 years of age.

 The Moderna and Johnson & Johnson vaccines have met the FDA’s rigorous scientific standards for safety, effectiveness and manufacturing quality needed to support emergency use authorization EUA).